404src/exocore/_articles/ccna-summary.md

 ###     1.1.a Routers
 Routers provided connectivity between LANs (Local Area Networks), and are therefore used to send data over the Internet.
-###     1.1.b Layer and Layer 3 switches
+###     1.1.b Layer 2 and Layer 3 switches
 Switches provide connectivity to hosts within the same LAN.
 Switches typically have many more network interfaces/ports for end hosts to connect to (usually 24+).
+Layer 3 switches, also known as Multilayer switches, are capable of both switching AND routing.
-Layer 3 switches
+Layer 3 switches can have IP addresses assigned to its interfaces, like a router.
+You can also create virtual interfaces, or SVIs (switch virtual interfaces), for each VLAN, and assign IP addresses to those interfaces.
+These SVIs are used as the gateway address for each PC, instead of a router.
+To send traffic to different subnets/VLANs, the PCs will send traffic to the switch, and the switch will route the traffic.
+Routes can be configured on Layer 3 switches, and it can be used for inter-VLAN routing.
 ###     1.1.c Next-generation firewalls and IPS
 Firewalls monitor and control network traffic based on configured rules.
 They are known as "Next-Generation Firewalls" when they include more modern and advanced filtering capabilities.
 Network firewalls are hardware devices that filter traffic between networks.